Vladislav26Laptev/Smoke_detection/README.md

 </>

 ## Dataset
 To train the model, video recordings were collected that show a fire.
-You can access the entries and their annotations by following the link: https://yadi.sk/d/DACCsm_-FbeYmQ?w=1
+You can access the entries and their annotations by [following the link](https://yadi.sk/d/DACCsm_-FbeYmQ?w=1).
  The Dataset repository contains scripts
  ````
  create_dataset_od.py